itsz-san/Version-Control-With-GitHub/README.md

 - revert

 I feel like git commit messages should have been covered in the course.
 It gives context to when to know to make commits.
 I suppose based on the list above, most of my commits doesn't fall into any type category.
 I think for now, I'll prefix my messages with `nani:` to refer to commits that I make that doesn't fall into any type category.

+Fri  9 Dec 23:26:11 +08 2022
+Watched Video: HEAD from Meta's Version Control course.
+I have no idea what was the point of this video.
+XD

+The lesson showed us the hidden `.git` folder, how to access it and how to run cat on some files to show the ID or something something.
+What the fuck was the point of all this?
+To begin with, I feel like a lesson on the `.git` folder could have given some context.
+Heck, it's week 3 of the Version Control course, I think we're about due for some explanations on the inner workings of git.

+Wew, I took a breather.
+I sounded agitated a few lines ago.
+Which is true.
+I am annoyed.
+In any case, I read up [A Detailed Explanation of the Underlying Data Structures and Principles of Git](https://www.alibabacloud.com/blog/a-detailed-explanation-of-the-underlying-data-structures-and-principles-of-git_597391#:~:text=There%20are%20four%20major%20types,data%20structure%20of%20each%20object.).
+Also see [Git Internals - Git Objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) and [Git Internals - Git References](https://git-scm.com/book/en/v2/Git-Internals-Git-References).